denis-stepanov/advent/README.md

 #### 4. Increase the recognition interval

-Fix the `-n` threads parameter to the number of CPU cores you have and increase the recognition interval from the default of 2 s using the `-i` parameter (e.g., `-i 3`) (or the key `I` == `shift+i` in interactive mode).
+Fix the `-n` threads parameter to the number of CPU cores you have got and increase the recognition interval from the default of 2 s using the `-i` parameter (e.g., `-i 3`) (or the key `I` == `Shift + i` in interactive mode).
 Use increments of 0.5 s.
-You can go as high as the durations of jingle of interest (e.g, generally up to 4-6 s).
+You can go as high as the duration of jingles of interest (e.g, generally up to 4-6 s).

 This would considerably increase recognition confidence, at the expense that AdVent would kick in quite late (i.e., letting in few seconds of ads before muting).